Nubis-Communications/SignalIntegrity/Test/README.md

 # PySI Tests

 Testing of PySI is accomplished through the use of the unittest framework.
-There are a variety of unit tests along with regression results in [Test](https://github.com/TeledyneLeCroy/PySI/tree/master/Test).
+There are a variety of unit tests along with regression results in [Test](https://github.com/TeledyneLeCroy/PySI/tree/master/Test) and in the subdirectory [TestSignalIntegrity](https://github.com/TeledyneLeCroy/PySI/tree/master/Test/TestSignalIntegrity), which contains all of the tests

-There are two directories containing tests for testing of different things:

-* [TestSignalIntegrity](https://github.com/TeledyneLeCroy/PySI/tree/master/Test/TestSignalIntegrity) - for testing of the SignalIntegrity Library
-* [TestPySIApp](https://github.com/TeledyneLeCroy/PySI/tree/master/Test/TestPySIApp) - for testing of the PySIApp application

-The [SignalIntegrity](https://github.com/TeledyneLeCroy/PySI/tree/master/SignalIntegrity) package contains the library for scripted applications and is the back-end for all of the underlying calculations performed by the [PySIApp](https://github.com/TeledyneLeCroy/PySI/tree/master/PySIApp) GUI based application.

-For the most part, the [PySIApp](https://github.com/TeledyneLeCroy/PySI/tree/master/PySIApp) GUI based application is tested by hand, insofar as the GUI is concerned, but the [TestPySIApp](https://github.com/TeledyneLeCroy/PySI/tree/master/Test/TestPySIApp) tests a _headless_ version of PySIApp that can also be used within a scripted environment.
+For the most part, the [PySIApp](https://github.com/TeledyneLeCroy/PySI/tree/master/PySIApp) GUI based application is tested by hand, insofar as the GUI is concerned, but in [TestSignalIntegrity/TestPySIApp](https://github.com/TeledyneLeCroy/PySI/tree/master/Test/TestPySIApp) are tests for testing a _headless_ version of PySIApp that can also be used within a scripted environment.
 In other words, the headless version can be utilized to load a project file and obtain whatever results that project file produces.
-This is a big aid to scripted applications and [TestPySIApp](https://github.com/TeledyneLeCroy/PySI/tree/master/Test/TestPySIApp) tests this headless application.
+This is a big aid to scripted applications and [TestSignalIntegrity/TestPySIApp](https://github.com/TeledyneLeCroy/PySI/tree/master/Test/TestPySIApp) tests this headless application.

-The [Test](https://github.com/TeledyneLeCroy/PySI/tree/master/Test) directory contains four scripts (two for Linux and two for Windows).
-The Linux scripts are _bash_ scripts and have the extension '.sh'.
-The Windows scripts are batch files and have the extension '.bat'.
-These two sets of scripts are:

-* CoverageTest - the main coverage test that runs all of the unit tests for the [SignalIntegrity](https://github.com/TeledyneLeCroy/PySI/tree/master/SignalIntegrity) package.
+The [Test](https://github.com/TeledyneLeCroy/PySI/tree/master/Test) directory contains two scripts (for Linux and Windows).
+The Linux script is a _bash_ script and has the extension '.sh'.
+The Windows script is a batch file and has the extension '.bat'.
+The script is CoverageTest and is the only test that ever really needs to be run.
+It runs all of the unit tests for the [SignalIntegrity](https://github.com/TeledyneLeCroy/PySI/tree/master/SignalIntegrity) package.
-* CoverageTestPySIApp - the coverage test that runs all of the unit tests for the headless PySIApp

-These tests are invoked like either:
+The script is invoked as either:

     bash CoverageTest.sh